chanel-y/BSides-CodeQL101/queries/csharp/4 - Paths/README.md

 select deserialize.getNode(), userInput, deserialize, "user input flows to BinaryFormatter deserialize"
 ```

-Note: for this query, we're choosing to use TaintTracking, as we are considering user input vulnerable even if the value is modified along the dataflow
+For this query, we're choosing to use TaintTracking, as we are considering user input vulnerable even if the value is modified along the dataflow

 But if we run this query as-is... we get no results.